rant-lang/reference/src/language-features/variables.md

 <name = Nicholas>
 ```

-### Retrieval
+### Getter

-Variable retrieval only requires the name and adds the variable's value to the output.
+A variable getter only requires the name and adds the variable's value to the output.

 Attempting to retrieve a variable that does not exist results in a runtime error.